Paul Bush's Films

 ‘What is so extraordinary about this body of work is the passionate clarity of the ideas that fuel it and the formal precision of the narrative and cinematographic structures which allow the viewer in.’
 Leslie Dick

-Paul Bush’s films challenge the boundaries that separate fiction, documentary and animation.
-His background in Fine Art is an influence on all his work and this is reflected in its inclusion in art collections and exhibitions as well as cinema distribution and television broadcast.
+The films of Paul Bush (1956-2023) challenge the boundaries that separate fiction, documentary and animation.
+His background in Fine Art was an influence on all his work and this is reflected in its inclusion in art collections and exhibitions as well as cinema distribution and television broadcast.
 During the 1980’s he wrote and directed several short and medium length films that were critically acclaimed but it was not until the 1990’s that his films became widely distributed and he was able to concentrate all his attention on film-making.
 During the 90’s his films were commissioned by all the major broadcasters, won numerous awards and were shown in cinemas, exhibitions and television all round the world.
 During this period he usually used single frame techniques often involving live action elements.
 In 1999 he was polled in second place in Creation’s list of top directors of animation.
-In 1996 he set up his company Ancient Mariner Productions to produce his own films and he also directs commercials and his clients have included Panasonic and Philips.
+In 1996 he set up his company Ancient Mariner Productions to produce his own films and he also directed commercials for clients including Panasonic and Philips.
 In 2003 he was awarded a Nesta fellowship to develop feature films.
 His first feature Babeldom was completed in 2012.
-Due to the uncertainty of funding in the UK since 2000 he has increasingly relied on international co-productions to finance his work.
+Due to the uncertainty of funding in the UK since 2000 he increasingly relied on international co-productions to finance his work.

 ‘Paul Bush is part scavenger, part inventor.
 Nothing is out of bounds and everything is worth trying.
 This is what makes Bush’s work so welcoming; you never know what you are in for but you know it will be smart, funny, provocative and unique.’
 Chris Robinson